chef-training/introduction_to_testing/scene_01.md

 ## The Importance of Cookbook Style and Correctness

 Welcome to Introduction to Testing with Chef.
+[Introduce Yourself].

 In this course we will be introducing you to the importance of Chef cookbook styling and correctness.
 We have divided up the learning sessions into discrete pieces so that you can learn at your own pace and focus on the areas that you feel you need additional help.

 -